-The term Schedulable object is distinct from the termschedulable object (SO).
-Every object that implements the Schedulable interface can be termed a Schedulable object, but only objects that are recognized as dispatchable entities by the base scheduler are schedulable objects with respect to that scheduler.
+The term schedulable refers to any object that is of type Schedulable, and is recognized as a dispatchable entity by the base scheduler.
 The base scheduler's set of schedulable objects comprises instances of RealtimeThread and AsyncEventHandler.
 Other schedulers may support a different set of schedulable objects, but this specification only defines the behavior of the base scheduler so the term schedulable object should be understood as "schedulable by the base scheduler."